 Current policy and research

-In November 2016 we were invited to present on barriers facing returning Irish emigrants to an Interdepartmental Committee convened by Minister for the Diaspora, Joe McHugh TD.
+In November 2016 we were invited to present on barriers facing returning Irish emigrants to the Interdepartmental Committee convened by Minister for the Diaspora, Joe McHugh TD.
 The two page briefing paper prepared for the committee is available at the following link - Barriers for Returning Irish Emigrants.

 In collaboration with the GAA, we carried out a survey with GAA clubs globally between September and November 2015 to find out about the experiences of Irish emigrants leaving Ireland, those living abroad and also possible barriers to returning to Ireland.
 Read the full report at the following link - Irish emigrant perspectives on emigration.